Student Support Services

 Ask Us Desk

-Students can visit the "Ask Us Desk" for assistance with basic research questions, to borrow items for a class (Course Reserves) or from the library’s collection, to request materials from regional libraries, via Prospector, or from national libraries, via interlibrary loan, and more.
-Self check-out machines are available to expedite borrowing library books.
+You may visit the "Ask Us Desk" for assistance with basic research questions, to borrow items for a class (Course Reserves) or from the library’s collection, to request materials from regional libraries, via Prospector, or from national libraries, via inter-library loan, and more.

-For more in-depth research questions, visit the "Research Help Desk" or go to the "Ask A Librarian" website Library.Auraria.edu/services/researchhelp where students can contact librarians who are able to assist them via walk-in, appointment, phone, email, IM or text message.
+For more in-depth research questions, visit the "Research Help Desk" or go to the "Ask A Librarian" website Library.Auraria.edu/services/askus where you can contact librarians who are able to assist you via walk-in, appointment, phone, email, IM or text message.

 For more information about Auraria Library services, call 303.556.2639.